-Before continuing, consider performing Authentication server's Sanity Check.
+Before continuing, consider performing the Authentication Server Sanity Check.
 We recommend doing the sanity check if you suspect something went wrong during setup, or to confirm that you performed all required tests.
 For details about the sanity check, refer to Appendix A.

-To complete setup of the All-in-One Authentication server, log into the Management Console, activate Enterprise Connect Passwordless Authentication and configure the SMTP communication of the system.
+To complete setup of the All-in-One Authentication Server, log into the Management Console, activate Enterprise Connect Passwordless authentication and configure the SMTP communication of the system.
 For details, refer to Management Console: Basic Configuration.